kaeptnjoda/justblockchainit/README.md

 A place for ethereum ÐApps and smart contracts

-* This repository will initially mostly contain easy to use code snipets to build more complicated smart contracts or ÐApss
+* This repository will initially mostly contain easy to use code snippets to build more complicated smart contracts or ÐApss
 * Focus is on modularity and testing